A Gift from the Integration of Discriminative and Diffusion-based Generative Learning: Boundary Refinement Remote Sensing Semantic Segmentation: Experiments

-The experimental results on the Vaihingen dataset, as shown in Table~\ref{tab:table7}, demonstrate that compared to discriminative baseline models, our framework effectively improves both WFm and mIoU across different model architectures.
-Regarding the WFm metric, our framework yielded improvements of 4.76\%, 1.28\%, 1.28\%, and 2.40\% for DeepLabV3+, SegFormer, DINOv2, and LSK, respectively, further validating our method's enhancement of boundary representation capabilities in multi-class remote sensing segmentation tasks.
+Similarly, as shown in Table~\ref{tab:performance_Vaihingen}, results on Vaihingen further confirm the effectiveness of the proposed method.
+Compared with baseline models, our framework effectively improves the WFm metric across different model architectures.
+For instance, IDGBR yielded WFm improvements of 4.76\%, 1.28\%, 1.28\%, and 2.40\% for DeepLabV3+, SegFormer, DINOv2, and LSK, respectively.
+These results indicate that IDGBR significantly enhances boundary representation without compromising overall segmentation quality.

-In both Potsdam and Vaihingen datasets, as evidenced in Fig.~\ref{fig7}, the optimized segmentation results consistently restore spatial structures of discretely distributed small patches and irregular segments (such as vehicle boundaries and vegetation fragments).
-Additionally, for objects with strong geometric structures (such as buildings and road edges), the consistency between spatial topological relationships and actual ground object distribution is significantly improved after optimization.